Warner Music veteran Cohen to leave company

 “While we understand his desire to move on to his next challenge, the enduring success of our recorded music division will serve as a great testament to the progress we’ve made during Lyor’s time at WMG,” Warner Music Group CEO Stephen Cooper said in a statement.

-Cooper is a turnaround expert who took over day-to-day operations of the company last year, shortly after it was bought by Len Blavatnik’s Access Industries in a $3.3 billion deal.
+Cooper took over day-to-day operations of the company last year, shortly after it was bought by Len Blavatnik’s Access Industries.

-Cohen made his name as president of Def Jam Records from 1988 to 2002, signing acts such as DJ Jazzy Jeff and the Fresh Prince.
-He also developed rap pioneers including LL Cool J, Run DMC and the Beastie Boys.

-A source close to Cohen said he was leaving Warner Music Group partly because he wanted to work more directly with musicians after spending recent years in a corporate management job.

 Under Cohen’s stewardship, Warner owned the No. 1 label in the United States for four years between 2004 and 2010, the company said.
 Warner’s recorded music business also rose to the world’s third largest, from fourth, in 2007.
 Successful artists during the time ranged from Nickelback to Jason Mraz.